BladeRunnerJS/scaling-js-apps/services/messages_services.md

 } );

 ```
-//TODO: an example test would be useful here (like with the input blade tests tutorial)

 *Note: You could call this file MessagesSpecTest.js*.

 The first thing to notice is that we're using Jasmine, and specifcially we're using
 [Jasmine 1.3](http://jasmine.github.io/1.3/introduction.html) as it ships with BRJS.

-From there, you'll see we've required the `MessagesViewModel` and we have a reference to
+You'll see we've required the `MessagesViewModel` and we have a reference to
 the Chat Service via `chatService`.
-Now we need to write at least two tests:
+Now we need to write one of each of the two types

-//TODO: this isnt obvious whether it is something I should continue on my own or continue reading and follow.
-I started writing it myself and upon reading it again it looks like I should follow and copy/paste

-1. Create an instance of the `MessagesViewModel`, interact with it, and ensure that
-it results in the expected service interactions.
-2. Force the Chat Service to interact with the View Model and then verify the View Model state.

-This way we're testing how UI interacts result in service interactions and how
-service events are reflected in UI state.
+of test.

 ### Testing Service Interactions